Fair Jobs Code - procurement guidelines for departments and agencies

 2. goods, services or works required to prevent a risk to health and safety or to avoid life-threatening situations.

-11.1.2 The Agency should consider whether the procurement activity is an emergency prior to accepting applications from Suppliers that do not hold a Certificate.
+11.1.2 The agency should consider whether the procurement activity is an emergency prior to accepting applications from suppliers that do not hold a certificate.

-11.1.3 Significant Subcontractors may be included in any emergency procurement exception, however any exception for a head contractor must include a list of potential Significant Subcontractors.
+11.1.3 Significant subcontractors may be included in any emergency procurement exception, however any exception for a head contractor must include a list of potential significant subcontractors.

-11.1.4 Where the Agency proposes to enter into a contract under these emergency provisions of the Code, the Agency:
+11.1.4 Where the agency proposes to enter into a contract under these emergency provisions of the code, the agency:

 1. should contact the FJC Unit for initial advice as the FJC Unit is authorised to receive these reports on behalf of the Minister; and